glinit/NLP/README.md

 # NLP
-This repo includes some NLP projects.It includes some HW and a NER project.
+This repo includes some NLP projects(some HW and a NER project).